-- (b) On July 8, 2020, the Company secured a new six-year term loan with Investissement Québec in the amount of \$10.0 million, as amended.
+- (b) On July 8, 2020, the Company secured a six-year term loan with Investissement Québec in the amount of \$10.0 million, as amended.
 The secured term loan was used to fund the working capital needs of the Company.
 The loan bears interest at a rate of 3.14% per annum and is repayable in 60 equal payments beginning in July 2021.
+On January 4, 2023, the Company received a loan forgiveness in the amount of \$0.2 million that is being recognized over the term of the loan.
 The term loan with Investissement Québec requires the Company on an annual basis to have a working capital ratio (defined as current assets divided by current liabilities excluding the current portion of operating lease liabilities) of at least 1.01.
-As at March 25, 2023, the working capital ratio (defined as current assets divided by current liabilities excluding the current portion of operating lease liabilities) was 0.98.
-On June 8, 2023, the Company obtained another waiver from Investissement Québec with respect to the requirement to meet the working capital ratio at March 25, 2023 and therefore the debt has been presented as long-term at year end. - (c) On April 12, 2021, the Company secured a new 5-year term loan with BDC for an amount of up to \$0.4 million to be used specifically to finance the renovations of the Company's Brinkhaus store location in
+During fiscal 2024, the Company received a tolerance letter from Investissement Québec that allowed the Company, as at March 30, 2024, to tolerate a working capital ratio of 0.97.
+As at March 30, 2024, the working capital ratio (defined as current assets divided by current liabilities excluding the current portion of operating lease liabilities) was 0.96.
+On July 3, 2024, the Company obtained a waiver from Investissement Québec with respect to the requirement to meet the working capital ratio at March 30, 2024 and therefore the debt has been presented as long-term at year end.
+Furthermore, on July 12, 2024, the Company received a tolerance letter from Investissement Québec that allows the Company, as at March 29, 2025, to tolerate a working capital ratio of 0.90. - (c) On March 26, 2020, the Company secured a 6-year term loan with Business Development Bank of Canada (BDC), as amended, for an amount of \$0.4 million to be used specifically to finance the renovations of the Company's Brinkhaus store location in Calgary, Alberta.
+As of March 30, 2024, the Company has \$0.2 million outstanding on the loan (\$0.3 million as of March 25, 2023).
+The loan bears interest at a rate of 8.3% per annum and is repayable in 72 monthly payments from June 26, 2021, the date of the drawdown. - (d) On July 14, 2023, the Company entered into a financing agreement for a capital lease facility financing with Varilease Finance Inc. relating to certain equipment consisting of leasehold improvements, furniture, security equipment and related equipment for store construction and renovation.
+The maximum borrowing amount under this facility is U.S \$3.6 million (Cdn \$4.7 million).
+The capital lease financing bears interest at 16% and is repayable over 24 months.
+During fiscal 2024, the Company borrowed approximately U.S. \$2.4 million (Cdn \$3.3 million) against this facility.
+As of March 30, 2024, the Company has U.S. \$1.8 million (Cdn \$2.4 million) outstanding under this facility.